PortalSpeedruns/portalDocs/documentation/docs/00-introduction.md

 [LiveSplit]: #resources-livesplit

 **This guide will provide you with all the knowledge required to start speedrunning Portal in any category of your choice.
 This guide is designed to be used with [Source Unpack] but can partially be used with the plain Steam version of the game.**

-**You can find the easiest strats on the top of each chamber.
-The further down, the harder the strat.**
 <br><br>
 This guide is a constant work in progress.